particle-iot/docs/src/content/reference/SDKs/ios.md

 All cloud operations take place asynchronously and use the well-known completion blocks (closures for swift) design pattern for reporting results allowing you to build beautiful responsive apps for your Particle products and projects. iOS Cloud SDK is implemented as an open-source CocoaPods static library and also as Carthage dynamic framework dependency.
 See [Installation](#installation) section for more details.
 It works well for both Objective-C and [Swift](#support-for-swift-projects) projects.

-**Rebranding notice**

-Spark has been rebranded as Particle.
-Code that previously used `Spark` keyword as class prefix now uses `Particle` keyword.
-CocoaPods library [Spark-SDK](https://cocoapods.org/pods/Spark-SDK) has been deprecated in favor of [Particle-SDK](https://cocoapods.org/pods/Particle-SDK) library.
-GitHub repository [particle-iot/spark-sdk-ios](https://github.com/particle-iot/spark-sdk-ios/) has been deprecated in favor of [particle-iot/particle-sdk-ios](https://github.com/particle-iot/particle-sdk-ios/) too.

 **Swift support**

 One of the great things about Swift is that it transparently interoperates with Objective-C code, both existing frameworks written in Objective-C and code in your app.
 However, in Swift there’s a strong distinction between optional and non-optional references, e.g. `NSView` vs. `NSView?`, while Objective-C represents both of these two types as `NSView *`.
 Because the Swift compiler can’t be sure whether a particular `NSView *` is optional or not, the type is brought into Swift as an implicitly unwrapped optional, NSView!.